Napa Cabbage Kimchi (Korean Baechu-Kimchi)

 Kimchi served in a plate

 In the last year or so, I’ve become interested in preserving methods like pickling and fermenting.
-But, alongside fermented garlic honey, kombucha, and various pickled ingredients like garlic, red onions, jalapenos, and cucumbers, somehow homemade kimchi had utterly passed me by.
+But, alongside fermented garlic honey, homemade kombucha, and various pickled ingredients like pickled garlic, pickled red onions, pickled jalapenos, and pickled cucumbers, somehow homemade kimchi had utterly passed me by.
 Until now, with this napa cabbage kimchi (Korean baechu-kimchi).

 This pungent fermented cabbage dish is a popular (if not the most popular) Korean side dish and has hundreds of varieties.
 However, I’ve really been enjoying this classic whole-leaf napa cabbage kimchi version (aka baechu-kimchi or “pogi kimchi” – which refers to using the in-tact cabbage head).